 - Extreme Mechanics

-The purpose of this article was to provide you with all the resources you’d need to learn Finite Element Analysis – FEA – even as a beginner.
-The more experience you have with the FEM, however, it is important to filter them and find the ones that help improve your own skills.
+The purpose of this article was to provide you with all the resources you’d need to learn finite element analysis even as a beginner.
+The more experience you have with FEA software, however, it is important to filter them and find the ones that help improve your own skills.
 Good luck!
-It’s a journey worth having!
+It’s a journey worth making!